jopemachine/alfred-chrome-workflow/README.md

   </a>
 </h1>

-Alfred workflow to search Chrome's queries, bookmarks, history and download logs, and other datas
+Alfred workflow to search Chrome kernel based browser's queries, bookmarks, history and download logs, and other datas

 ## 🌈 Features